 Along with user-generated content and social media advertising, targeting options have also played a significant role how digital advertisers reach prospects.

 Advertisers today have billions of data points about consumers from Google and Facebook.

 Over the course of one year, Google collects enough personal data from its users to equal 569,555 sheets of paper.
 If printed and stacked, this would measure more than 189 ft. tall.
-Google’s data points include, but are certainly not limited to:
+Google’s data points include:

 - Apps used and websites created

 - Every message you’ve ever sent or received

 - Likely interests based off things you’ve liked and commented on